 The Holy Grail of greater personal integrity lies with the person who is more consistent, at least in recognizing, if not dropping, their double standards.
 We are all engaged in this path, either deliberately or by dint of unintended consequences (i.e., the stress of wanting it both ways).

-There is no escaping life’s lessons.
+There is no escape from life’s lessons.
 The more you sleep in life’s class, the more you flunk your grade level and have to repeat that grade.
-You see, it is not making mistakes that are the problem, it is continuing to make the same mistakes throughout life.
-That’s why my creed must be: wake up, pay attention, and be as rigorously self-honest as humanly possible.
+You see, it is not making mistakes that are problematic, it is continuing to make the same mistakes throughout life.
+That’s why my doctrine must be: wake up, pay attention, and be as rigorously self-honest as humanly possible.

-All this sounds a little like Karma, only this cyclic fate occurs moment to moment, day to day, year after year rather than rebirth after rebirth.
-This is fortunate in that there is plenty of time to wake up; this is unfortunate for there is only each moment now in which to wake up.
-It is easy to keep waiting for the next moment.
+It’s like Karma, only this cyclical fate occurs moment to moment, day to day, year after year rather than rebirth after rebirth.
+This is fortunate in that there is plenty of time to wake up, yet, unfortunate for there is only each moment now to wake up.
+Alas, it is easy to keep waiting for the next moment.
 (See You are Immortal!, p.391, for the “rebirth” aspect of Karma)

-(1) For all I know, formal Taoist sects have their dogmas and creeds, but they don’t count here.
-Centertao’s brand of Taoism is like that of Protestantism, albeit, Protestants rely on the Word of the Bible.
+(1) For all I know, formal Taoist sects have their dogmas and creeds, but that doesn’t count here.
+Centertao’s brand of Taoism is like Protestantism, albeit, Protestants rely on the Biblical Word.
 We are almost the opposite, at least in our reliance on any word or name claiming to be the constant.
-That makes having any formal creed or dogma something of an oxymoron.
+That makes having any formal creed or dogma oxymoronic.

-(2) I spent 15 years traveling around the world (Asia, Africa, Europe, the Americas, and Australia) wandering via much hitch-hiking and working odd jobs when money ran out.
+(2) I spent 15 years traveling around the world (Asia, Africa, Europe, the Americas, and Australia) wandering by way of much hitch-hiking and working odd jobs when money ran out.
 This open-ended and on-the-ground level experience gave me an opportunity to get to know the people behind their cultural façade.
-I became quite adept at discerning the ‘original person’ from the ‘cultural person’, undoubtedly due to my innately more acultural nature.
+I became adept at discerning the ‘original person’ from the ‘cultural person’, undoubtedly due to my own innately acultural nature.
 I see people as having two personalities, ‘original’ and ‘cultural’.
-Meeting people one on one, the ‘original’ stands out; meeting people in a group with their fellow countrymen, the ‘cultural’ person stands out.
-Oh, there is so much more I could say… that’ll wait for another day.
+Meeting people one on one, the ‘original’ stands out, while meeting people in a group with their fellow compatriots, the ‘cultural’ person stands out.

-(3) We have long been locked away in a prison of belief (p.591) from which science is gradually helping free us.
-In particular, is our belief that we are above instinct and capable of free choice.
+(3) We have long been locked away in a prison of belief (p.591) from which science is gradually helping to liberate us… in particular, our belief that we are above instinct and capable of free choice.
 Spiritual paths both prop up these beliefs and attempt to help us cope with the consequences of those beliefs.
-It is an ironic mission.
+It is an ironic undertaking.

-It is notable that Buddha’s Four Truths, taken by themselves, are a perfection of natural science aimed squarely at us.
-However, the evidence must be gathered in from one’s own personal experience for the evidence to prove them true.
+It is notable that Buddha’s Four Truths, taken alone, are largely result of natural science aimed squarely at humanity.
+However, one must search their own personal experience for the evidence to prove them true.
 That said, modern science helps greatly by gathering empirical proof for us as well… and we need all the help we can get!